finos/ansible-cfi-ocp/ocp/gcp/01_cluster_installation/cluster_installation.md

 ```shell
 ./openshift-install create install-config --dir=/Users/*home*/ocp_clusters/<cluster_name>
 ```
-  - Edit the install-config YAML file to implement FIPS and OVNKubernetes, here is an example [config yaml](install-config.yaml)
+  - Edit the install-config YAML file to implement OVNKubernetes, here is an example [config yaml](install-config.yaml)
   - Run the OCP installer to create the cluster.
 Here is an example command

 ```shell